helencordova12/hiremeanywhere-project/README.md

 We built the project this project with basic HTML, CSS, and Javascript.

 ✨Challenges we ran into✨
+Some of us were focusing too much on the small details and now giving priority to what was most important.

 ✨Accomplishments that we're proud of✨
+We're all proud of ourselves for being able to communicate with one another when an issue arose and being able to work together in a team.
+There was also an interchange of encouragement.

 ✨What we learned✨
+We learned to work in teams and debug our code effectively.

 ✨What's next for Hire Me Anywhere✨

 ✨Built With✨